Rebecca Salsbury James

-Rebecca Salsbury James (1891–1968) was a self-taught American painter, born in London, England of American parents who were traveling with the Buffalo Bill Wild West Show.
+Rebecca Salsbury James (1891–1968) was a self-taught American painter, born in London, England.
+Her American parents were in England as her father, Nathan Salsbury 3rd, produced and part owner of Buffalo Bill Wild West Show for a Royal Command Performance before Queen Victoria and other nobility of Europe.
 She settled in New York City, where she married photographer Paul Strand.
 Following her divorce from Strand, James moved to Taos, New Mexico where she fell in with a group that included Mabel Dodge Luhan, Dorothy Brett, and Frieda Lawrence.
 In 1937 she married William James, a businessman from Denver, Colorado who was then operating the Kit Carson Trading Company in Taos.
 She remained in Taos until her death in 1968.

 James is noted for her "large scale flower blossoms and still lifes painted on glass."
 She also worked on colcha embroidery, a traditional Hispanic New Mexico craft style.

 Early life

 Salsbury James was born to Rachel and Nate Salsbury.
 She had two older brothers, Nathan and Milton, and a twin sister, Rachel.
 She grew up on New York City’s Upper West Side.
 With her twin sister, Rachel, she attended the Ethical Culture School beginning in 1905.
 She was a member of the glee club and basketball team.
 In 1915, she was valedictorian of the Teacher’s College graduating class.
 In 1917, she and her brother Nate published A Book of Children’s Songs.